 Nothing teaches you a subject so effectively as trying to teach it to others.
 The process of trying to explain your position, or your doubts about someone else's position, is extremely helpful in clarifying your own understanding.
 And engaging with ideas you disagree with is especially good for this.

-Rhetoric, understood here as the arts of reason debate, improves with practice.
+Rhetoric, understood here as the art of reasoned debate, improves with practice.
 As with martial arts, there's much to be learned from facing new opponents, whose techniques may vary somewhat from the ones you've trained on.
 I learn something from every debate I have with anyone.
 Sometimes it's about the subject matter of the debate itself (and I end up having to revise, refine or even abandon my position on it entirely, which is "losing" the debate but winning in the bigger picture).
 Sometimes it's about rhetorical technique itself.
 But I always learn something.

 Note, by the way, that this applies not only to your own personal understanding but also to that of your allies on whatever issue you're debating.
 In martial arts, you can learn a lot also by watching others fight, and the same is true of rhetoric.
 Even if everyone in the audience is already on your side, they can benefit from watching your argument, learning perhaps new turns of phrase or analogies to support their position, or recognizing and learning from your missteps, so that when they find themselves in debates with other opponents elsewhere, they'll be better prepared.